smucclaw/lag/README.md

 ```
 </details>

-For more details on how to constraint output to JSON format, see the following:
+For more details on how to constrain output to JSON format, see the following:

 https://www.reddit.com/r/LocalLLaMA/comments/17a4zlf/reliable_ways_to_get_structured_output_from_llms/